mis350-s21/final-project-final-project/Readme.md

 - [x] Customers can search products and filter the best seller  .

 - [x] Customer fills information related to his  name, number and address .

+- [x]  Customer can re order the old order by one click.

+- [x] Customer can Save his addresses if he want to order again from us.

 - [x] Customer will choose the appropriate payment method for him such as Knet or cash .